ilshad/pedestal-introspector/README.md

   ])
 ```

-By default, keybinding is `Ctrl+i`.
+By default, keybinding is `Ctrl+I`.
 Press it in browser while working
 with Development Aspect and see curent data model.

 ## Alternative ways